100 mm KS-19 anti-aircraft gun

 Sources: NDU Ukraine KS-19 data

-NDU Ukraine records the KS-19 as entering Soviet service in 1948 and lists Plant No.4, Perm as its manufacturer.
+NDU Ukraine records the KS-19 as accepted into Soviet service on December 18, 1948 and lists Plant No.4, Perm as its manufacturer.

 Sources: NDU Ukraine KS-19 data